-We use only conflict-free gems and 100% recycled gold and silver.
-All collections are crafted in our RJC-certified studio - the highest level of ethical and sustainability certification there is.
+We use only 100% recycled gold and silver - none of that tricky marketing language like "we aim to use recycled where we can".
+All collections are crafted in our RJC-certified studio - the highest level of ethical and sustainability certification attainable.

-Common Era was born out of our founder Torie's lifelong love of ancient history and mythology.
-She wanted to build a brand that brought Homer, Ovid and Virgil to life through jewelry, with a focus on craftsmanship and recycled metals.
+Common Era was born out of our founder Torie Tilley's lifelong love of ancient history and mythology.
+After immigrating from Australia to New York, and then losing her tech job in 2019, she wanted to build a brand that brought Homer, Ovid and Virgil to life through jewelry, with a focus on craftsmanship and recycled metals.

 Common Era's name is a nod to both the past and present.
 It's CE jewelry with BCE heritage.